imnapo/react-native-cn-quill/README.md

 ---
 # QuillToolbar
 The QuillToolbar component allow users to easily format Quill’s contents.
 QuillToolbar controls can be specified by a simple array of format names like `['bold', 'italic', 'underline', 'strike']` or by just passing 'basic' or 'full' string to options prop. we've tried to develop it just like [Quill Toolbar options](https://quilljs.com/docs/modules/toolbar/#container).

+If you prefer to use quill's built-in toolbar follow [this](https://github.com/imnapo/react-native-cn-quill#quillmodules) instruction.

 The QuillToolbar uses a series of icons to render controls. this controls by default applies and removes formatting, but you can easily extend or overwrite these with `custom` prop.
 For example we may add the `image` and `clock` (user defined control that inserts current date to the editor) handlers just like this:
 ## Custom Handlers Usage